Punctuation: Another Language Problem

 I've written about confusions with words and writing clearly, but I have yet to address punctuation.
 Now I will.
-Some people may think it is an unimportant detail, but it is not.
+Some people may think it is an unimportant detail, but it absolutely is not.

 Something as simple as a small dot or comma can change the entire meaning of a sentence.
 As the saying goes, "the devil is in the details."
 That small dot has so much importance in everything from writing to music to finances.
 Its correct or incorrect placement can make worlds of difference in the end result or amount.

-Any computer programmer also knows the value of such a small detail.The addition or omission of the correct punctuation in the computer's programming can cause all manner of errors, from simple failure to work at all, to mind-boggling mistakes.
+Any computer programmer also knows the value of such a small detail.The addition or omission of the correct punctuation in the computer's programming can cause all manner of errors, from simple failure to work at all, to mind-boggling failures.